 Types of Expert Witnesses Used in Texas Personal Injury Cases

 Various expert witnesses may aid in a personal injury case.
 They can provide useful information or testimony to help bolster the victim’s case.
-The defense could also present their own expert witnesses to refute the victim’s claim.
+The defense could also present its expert witnesses to refute the victim’s claim.

 Depending on the circumstances and issues involved, one or more of the following expert witnesses may be retained: